About the Postgraduate Programme

 Learn

-2. Increased recognition and professional status of strategic digital lead roles within health and care organisations in Scotland.
+2. Increased recognition and professional status of strategic digital lead roles within health and social care organisations in Scotland.

 Learning Outcomes